Oleksandr Shovkovskyi

-Oleksandr Volodymyrovych Shovkovskyi (Олекса́ндр Володи́мирович Шовко́вський; born 2 January 1975) is a Ukrainian former professional footballer who played as a goalkeeper.
+Oleksandr Volodymyrovych Shovkovskyi (Олекса́ндр Володи́мирович Шовко́вський; born 2 January 1975) is a Ukrainian football coach and former professional footballer who played as a goalkeeper, and is currently the manager of Dynamo Kyiv.

 He played for Dynamo Kyiv in the Ukrainian Premier League, the top level of Ukrainian football, from 1993 to 2016.
 In the 2020 Kyiv local election, Shovkovskyi was elected into the Kyiv City Council, as candidate of UDAR (the party of incumbent Kyiv Mayor Vitaliy Klychko).

 Club career

 Born in Kyiv, Ukraine, Shovkovskyi is a graduate of the Dynamo Kyiv football academy.
 Since his teenage years and up until now he has played for only one club.
-In fact he has more caps for the club than anybody else in the history of Dynamo.
+In fact, he has more caps for the club than anybody else in the history of Dynamo.
 After advancing from one age group youth team to another, the talented young goalkeeper made his way to the first squad of the Ukrainian giants Dynamo where he made his debut in a league fixture in 1993.
 By next year he was already called up to the Ukraine national football team.
 Throughout the majority of his career he was the first choice goalkeeper for Dynamo, except for a few brief periods caused by injuries.
 The goalkeeper's fame came to him as he became notorious for saving penalties, which made him popular in the media and among fans.
 By the end of 2009 his goals against average in the League was .632 with over 300 games played.

 In the summer of 2011, Shovkovskyi played his 100th match in the Champions League (against Rubin Kazan in Kazan).
 Shovkovskyi has played 121 matches in European cups, keeping 33 clean-sheets; 109 of these appearances have come in the UEFA Champions League (77, excluding qualifiers), in which he has kept 28 clean sheets (16, excluding qualifiers).

 On 13 December 2016, Shovkovskyi announced his retirement at the age of 41.